 • The northern range limit of subtropical species, including the white-nosed coati, North Mexican Virginia opossum, javelina, hooded skunk, and hog-nosed skunk.

-• The presence of species that need undeveloped open space to thrive, including the ringtail, American badger, and Western spotted skunk.
+• The presence of species that need undeveloped open space to thrive, including the ringtail, American badger, and western spotted skunk.

 If you’d like to learn more about the wildlife of the region, check out these resources for information on how to identify the species you see on your camera / in your backyard.
 You can also browse through the blogs on our website; many of them have helpful information about the fauna of the Sky Islands.